rednafi/rednafi.com/content/python/mixins.md

 ```

 Here, I've imported `ABC` class and `abstractmethod` decorator from the `abc` module of
 Python's standard library.
 The name `ABC` stands for *Abstract Base Class*.
-The
+The interface
-interface class needs to inherit from this `ABC`class and all the abstract methods need
+class needs to inherit from this `ABC`class and all the abstract methods need to be
-to be decorated using the `abstractmethod` decorator.
-If your knowledge on decorators
+decorated using the `abstractmethod` decorator.
+If your knowledge on decorators are fuzzy,
-are fuzzy, checkout this in-depth article on [python decorators](https://rednafi.com/digressions/python/2020/05/13/python-decorators.html).
+checkout this in-depth article on [python decorators].

-Although, it seems like `ICalc` has merely inherited from the `ABC` class, under the
+Although, it seems like `ICalc` has merely inherited from the `ABC` class, under the hood,
-hood, a [metaclass]() `ABCMeta` gets attached to the interface which essentially makes
+a [metaclass] `ABCMeta` gets attached to the interface which essentially makes sure that you
-sure that you can't instantiate this class independently.
-Let's try to do so and see
+can't instantiate this class independently.
+Let's try to do so and see what happens:
-what happens:

 ```python
 i = ICalc()